sakejs/sake-core/README.md

 - Better stacktraces, source map support

 Adds the following:
-- Tasks can be passed an optional callback, allowing async tasks to be chained easily.
+- Tasks can be passed an optional callback `done`, allowing async tasks to be chained easily.

 ### Examples
-Use the done callback in the task's action to indicate when a task finishes:
+Use the `done` callback in a task's action to indicate when it's done executing:
 ```coffee
 task 'build:compile', 'compile src/', (done) ->
   exec 'cake -bcm -o lib/ src/', done